 Website Auditor is a downloadable piece of software.
 The free version of it includes TF*IDF analysis.

 It’s a pretty solid tool, as you can see below.

-Usability (Winner: Text Tools)
+Usability (Winner: Surfer)

 Right off the bat, Website Auditor has a big strike against it since you can’t save projects.

-This is a feature which is unlocked when you upgrade to the paid version of the tool, so I guess it’s a moot point, but I just thought I would throw it in there.
+This is a feature that is unlocked when you upgrade to the paid version of the tool, so I guess it’s a moot point, but I just thought I would throw it in there.

 For the life of me, I can’t switch between the various tabs in the analysis mode on Chrome.
 I’m stuck in overview mode and can’t get into the juicy stuff like “Compare” where you analyze your URL vs the analysis of the competition.